 1. Download and complete ALL PARTS of the new CIS New User Form attached.

 2. CIS New User Application Form must be signed by the applicant's Manager or Lead Pharmacist in the Manager Declaration Section.

-3. When both sections of the form have been fully completed the applicant should contact their own pharmacy RA Agent ID Checker or alternatively the SCW RA (Smartcard) Team to arrange a face to face meeting for ID checking, this will include having a photograph taken.
+3. When both sections of the form have been fully completed the applicant should contact their own pharmacy RA Agent ID Checker or alternatively the AGEM CSU RA (Smartcard) Team to arrange a meeting for ID checking.

-4. The Applicant must bring 3 forms of personal identification as set out below to this appointment as it is a Government requirement that all individuals issued with an NHS smartcard must have their identity confirmed to the requirements of e-GIF level 3.
+4. The Applicant must provide 3 forms of personal identification as set out below, as it is a Government requirement that all individuals issued with an NHS smartcard must have their identity confirmed to the requirements of e-GIF level 3.